allmaps/allmaps/packages/render/README.md

 ### getViewportMaskBbox

-Get bbox of resourceMask in viewport coordinates
+Get Bbox of resourceMask in viewport coordinates

 #### Parameters